mil-tokyo/webdnn/docs/source/tutorial/setup.md

 git clone https://github.com/mil-tokyo/webdnn
 ```

+Once you learn how to use WebDNN and want to use it in your project, [npm](../../tips/npm.html) and [pip](../../tips/pip.html) packages may be useful (please note that they does not contain examples).

 ## Installing WebGPU environment
 WebDNN runs fastest on browsers which support WebGPU.
 Currently, only Safari Technology Preview on macOS supports it.